unistra/aboutIFrame-portlet/README.md

 * Re-size `IFrame` element dynamically using `jQuery` to avoid double scroll-bars
 * handle ABOUT portlet mode (giving access to the _a-propos_ text in maximized view)
 * JavaScript rich text editor to edit HTML about text
+* optionnaly provide IFrame in all cases (like original IFrame Portlet)

 Plan & Ideas